Vision-Live/bdsi.utwente.nl/_events/workshops/data-science-week_2022-Q1/2022-02_data-science-week.md

 <a class="button" href="https://forms.office.com/r/HyBXA6PJyS">Sign up now!</a>

-{% include card.html title="Signup button not working?" subtitle='You can also sign up by sending an email to <a href="mailto:bdsi@utwente.nl">bdsi@utwente.nl</a>.
-Please mention your name, any team members, and an indication of your experience with data science.' title_element="h5" %}

 ### Read the book (or at least pretend to)

 The materials we will use are based on the freely available [Introduction to Statistical Learning][isl-book] book.
 If you're interested in data science, statistical learning or machine learning, this book would be a great place to start.
 BDSi also organizes a yearly [reading club][ws-asl] around this book.